How to Re-register the Microsoft Store app in Windows 11

 The Microsoft Store app is installed on Windows 11 by default.
 You don’t need to do anything.
 The app is now one of the most used apps on PCs and helps you discover and install apps, games, movies, and even special offers – like unique movie discounts for Xbox Game Pass members.

-If the Microsoft Store app is not functioning normally or has been corrupted, you can attempt to reset or repair it to resolve the issue.
+If the Microsoft Store app is malfunctioning or corrupted, you can attempt to reset or repair it to resolve the issue.

-Windows also allow you to reinstall the Microsoft Store app if it’s not working usually.
+Windows also allows you to reinstall the Microsoft Store app if it’s not working usually.
 Users can reset or repair, reinstall, and more to resolve issues with the app.

-Another troubleshooting step one can take to fix the Microsoft Store app is to re-register it.
-Re-registering the app may fix issues that resetting or reinstalling may not have resolved.
+Another troubleshooting step to fix the Microsoft Store app is to re-register it.
+Re-registering the app may fix issues that may not have been resolved by resetting or reinstalling it.

 Re-register the Microsoft Store app for the current user